jessepav/lacygoill-wiki-backup/python/python.md

     tor --defaults-torrc /usr/share/tor/tor-service-defaults-torrc -f /etc/tor/torrc --RunAsDaemon 0

-But I'm not  sure this is a good  idea; are there more risks for  the program to have been tampered with?
+But I'm  not sure  this is a  good idea; is  there a  risk the program  has been tampered with?

 ## Why shouldn't I use `$ sudo pip`?